cyco130/knave/packages/knave/readme.md

 function initialize(renderFunction: (abortSignal: AbortSignal) => void | Promise<void>, installGlobalHandler?: boolean): Promise<void>
 ```

 You must call this function once in order to initialize the library and set the render function.
-Render function will be called for the first time after initialization.
-It will be called again every time client-side navigation is used.
-Its purpose is to render the content of the page synchronously or asynchronously. `abortSignal` can be used to detect aborted navigation for example when the user clicks on another link before the previous page has finished rendering.
+The render function will be called every time client-side navigation is used to render the contents of the page either synchronously or asynchronously. `abortSignal` can be used to detect aborted navigation for example when the user clicks on another link before the previous page has finished rendering.

 If `installGlobalHandler` is `true`, the library will install a global onclick handler which will try to use client-side navigation for all `a` and `area` elements.
 You can opt out of client-side navigation with `rel="external"`.

+The render function will not be called during initialization, the very first render must be done beforehand manually.

 ### `finalize()`